TrevorBrandtIT/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now log back in to Client-1 as Jane Doe.
+We need to make sure that anyone can Remote Desktop in to Client-1.
+Log back in to Client-1 as Jane Doe.
 Now right click Start -> click on System -> Remote Desktop -> Select users that can remotely access this PC -> Add -> "domain users" -> Check names -> OK -> OK.
-Now go back into DC-1 and access ADUC.
+Usually, this would be done with Group Policy to make things faster.
+Now, go back into DC-1 and access ADUC.
 Expand mydomain.com and access the Computers container.
 Verify that Client-1 is there.
 </p>
 <br />